nishikasingh31/Interview-Prep-AI/README.md

 Three distinct prompt strategies are used across the app, each tuned for its specific job:

-**1. Question generation (streaming)** — instructs the model to act as *"a senior hiring manager who has personally interviewed hundreds of candidates for this role"* rather than a generic assistant, and explicitly avoids textbook-style phrasing (e.g. "explain the concept of X") in favor of real, scenario-based questions grounded in actual tools and tradeoffs.
+**1. Question generation (streaming)**
+Instructs the model to act as *"a senior hiring manager who has personally interviewed hundreds of candidates for this role"* rather than a generic assistant, and explicitly avoids textbook-style phrasing (e.g. "explain the concept of X") in favor of real, scenario-based questions grounded in actual tools and tradeoffs.
 Output is constrained to a strict `category|difficulty|question` pipe-delimited format rather than JSON, since pipe-delimited text can be parsed incrementally as it streams in — JSON cannot be safely parsed until the full response is received.

 Example system prompt: